Willis Russell: US Marshal, 1874

 15 to 20 more armed men of the Klan marched towards Monterey behind Perry.
-Green Barr, one of the Smoots, Simon Margoyles, and George T. Mefford were all a part of the incoming gang.
 Russell went to see Tom and Charles Walker at Tucker's Hotel.
-Then the three men started to walk towards Russell's house, where most of his guards were stationed.
-When the Walkers and Russell passed Hardin's store, they saw George T. Mefford standing nearby with his hand on his pistol.
-When Russell and the Walkers got to the corner of the store, Mefford pulled his pistol, and both of the Walker boys fired.
-Mefford ran, and as Russell pursued him, William Hall, one of the gang members, shot at Russel.
-After the shootout, Mefford mounted his horse, following behind another, and left Monterey, riding in the direction of the Klan along the road between Monterey and Owenton.
+Then the three men started to walk towards Russell's house.
+When the Walkers and Russell passed Hardin's store, George T. Mefford pulled his pistol, and both of the Walker boys fired.
+William Hall, one of the gang members, shot at Russell.
+After the shootout, Mefford mounted his horse and left Monterey, riding in the direction of the Klan.

 Perry, the County Attorney who rode with the Klansmen, accused one of Russell's men of shooting at him.
 Russell got affidavits from several citizens disproving Perry's claims.
 On his return to Owenton, Perry swore out writs for Russell, the two Walker boys, and others.
 George T. Mefford swore out a warrant against Willis Russell, Thomas M. Walker, William Graves, Charles Walker, and John Wilson for attempting to kill Mefford.
 Perry also issued a warrant for Willis Russell, Thomas M. Walker, Charles Walker, James Russell, Thomas Wilson, John Wilson, William Graves and Henry Triplett for the shooting that occurred on August 10, 1874.
 John Smoot, Bill's father, was shot, and John C. Smoot, Bill's brother was killed.
 John Smoot said that he "saw the two Walkers, Willis Russell and a man named Wilson all fire upon me.
 I do not know who hit me, but they all fired.
 I saw them clearly; they were not further off than from this bed to that wall."

-Perry, the County Attorney, was able to get the Grand Jury to successfully indict all of those accused.
-The Police Judge of Owenton who issued those writs was himself a Klansman.
-Before the Sheriff came to arrest Russell and company, Bill Smoot ordered Perry to request the state's militia from Governor Preston Leslie to settle a "state of riot and rebellion."
+Perry was able to get the Grand Jury to indict all of those accused.
+The Police Judge of Owenton who issued the writs was himself a Klansman.
+Before the Sheriff came to arrest Russell and company, Smoot ordered Perry to request the state's militia from Governor Preston Leslie to settle a "state of riot and rebellion."
 At the same time, Russell asked the federal marshal to send troops to see that he got a fair trial.